PLANET OF THE APES SERIES:The Planet of the Apes Retrospective

 However, to go to laughable, look no further than the remake of Planet of the Apes.
 Few films have failed so fiercely and so disastrously that it brought the entire Planet of the Apes franchise to a screeching halt.

 Now, what about Rise of the Planet of the Apes?
-Well, I found it to be a hybrid of a prequel and reboot, something akin to Superman Returns (which was not exactly attempting to restart a franchise but not exactly a sequel to Superman II--a strange bird).
+Well, I found it to be a hybrid of a prequel and reboot, something akin to Superman Returns (which was not exactly attempting to restart a franchise but not exactly a sequel to Superman II).
 It could work either way, and I thought it entertaining, with some good things in it, but one too many references to the original Planet of the Apes and an ending that to me didn't signal an uprising of oppressed apes but more a desire for the simians to go back to nature.

 - Planet of the Apes (1968)